chaconlab/ilmode/README.md

 ../scripts/renum_tr.pl 3hsz_allF_traj.pdb 3hsz_allB_traj.pdb > 3hsz_all.pdb
 </pre>

-Also with option -s 2 can move mutiple times (-np times) in different random modal directions.
+Also with option -s 2 can move mutiple times (-nr times) in different random modal directions.
 For example to obtain only 10 conformations at 1.0Å apart from the original loop conformation use:
 <pre>
-../sbg/bin/ilmode 3hsz.pdb  81 93 --chain A -i 1 -o _multiple -m 2 -s 2 -a -1  --rmsd 1.0  --np 10
+../sbg/bin/ilmode 3hsz.pdb  81 93 --chain A -i 1 -o _multiple -m 2 -s 2 -a -1  --rmsd 1.0  --nr 10
 </pre>
 and you can do it at different Rmsd cutoffs, i.e,  1.0Å , 3.0Å , and,  6.0Å: